Why choose GIS and Geospatial Technologies at PCC?

 Transfer to a bachelor’s degree program

-After earning your GIS certificate you can transfer to one of these Oregon universities to complete a 4-year degree:
+After earning your degree or certificate you can transfer to one of these Oregon universities to complete a 4-year degree:

 - Portland State University